thehackermonkey/memesapi/readme.md

 ...
 And a couple hours of leisure time

-I hope @escusado **se ponga chido** and uses it for [his project](https://github.com/escusado/console.meme) .
+I hope [@escusado](http://twitter.com/escusado) **se ponga chido** and uses it for [his project](https://github.com/escusado/console.meme) .

 I scrap the data from all the pages on [http://knowyourmeme.com/memes/popular](http://knowyourmeme.com/memes/popular).

 ##How it works?

-Well, first of all you need to build it on your own server or local machine (I really don't have mony to maintain this shit).
+Well, first of all you need to build it on your own server or local machine (I really don't have money to maintain this shit).

 I used the following python libs: